shaardie/blog/content/infset.md

 Creating finite and infinite sets in Go was canonical and due to the interface logic it is easy to expand this further with more complex solutions as well.

-Creating other math related packages for example a package of different number set would something I will definitely do.
+Creating other math related packages, for example, a package of different number set would something I will definitely do.
 Also creating some kind of algebra on top of these sets is something very interesting.

 [gomapsinaction]: https://blog.golang.org/go-maps-in-action
 [godoc]: https://godoc.org/github.com/shaardie/set